Full Schedule - Canada Day – July 1st

 The New Brunswick Museum will offer free admission and programming all day long to welcome everyone to enjoy a piece of our heritage.
 Experience stories about our rich history and natural environment, touring the Museum’s galleries and enjoying family activities.
 You will find fascinating fun facts about our region!

-Loyalist House Tours
+FREE Loyalist House Tours

 One of the few surviving buildings of the Great Fire of 1877, the Loyalist House serves as a proud reminder of Saint John's British Loyalist heritage and tours will be conducted throughout the day.